informalsystems/quartz/docker/wasmd/README.md

 ## Running the image

-From the `/wasmd` directory, simply run:
+From this directory, simply run:

 ```bash
 make run